galasa-dev/cli/docs/generated/galasactl_auth.md

 ## galasactl auth

-Manages the authentication of users with a Galasa ecosystem
+Manages authentication with a Galasa ecosystem

 ### Synopsis

-Manages the authentication of users with a Galasa ecosystem
+Manages authentication with a Galasa ecosystem using access tokens, enabling secure interactions with the ecosystem.

 ### Options